The Parker Valby Blueprint: Redefining High School Cross-Country With High-Intensity Cross-Training

 For athletes prone to shin splints or stress fractures, increasing mileage is a gamble.

-Instead of jumping from 40 to 50 miles a week, keep the running volume static and add two 45-minute cross-training sessions.
+The Fix: Instead of jumping from 40 to 50 miles a week, keep the running volume static and add two 45-minute cross-training sessions.
 You get the aerobic adaptation of higher mileage without the skeletal load.

 The “Active Recovery” Flush